 As positioning demands continue to increase, the scale and connectivity of emergent applications such as self-driving vehicles have necessitated a standards-based approach.
 More devices connecting to the 3GPP network means more users rely on the network being trustworthy and interoperable.
 The ability to navigate safely means users must trust their estimated position with a high degree of confidence.
-Trustworthiness of position is the study of positioning integrity, which is adapted from TR 22.872 as follows:
+Trustworthiness of position is the study of positioning integrity, which is adapted from TR 22.872 [4] as follows:

-Integrity: A measure of the trust in the accuracy of the position-related data provided by the positioning system and the ability to provide timely and valid warnings to the UE and/or the LCS client when the positioning system does not fulfil the condition for intended operation.
+Positioning Integrity: A measure of the trust in the accuracy of the position-related data provided by the positioning system and the ability to provide timely and valid warnings to the UE and/or the LCS client when the positioning system does not fulfil the condition for intended operation.

-Various GNSS service providers already support integrity monitoring in their products, but there is no common standard for expanding the ecosystem of connected devices which can benefit from positioning integrity.
+Integrity monitoring is already supported by GNSS service providers, but there is no common standard for expanding the ecosystem of connected devices which can benefit from positioning integrity.
 This study investigates new integrity assistance data and procedures to be considered in LPP and associated specifications, to assist in quantifying positioning integrity for the positioning system.

 9.1.1.1 Accuracy and Integrity